Student Life Wellness and Wellbeing Index

 Number of students using collaboration spaces and group study rooms (KAML)

-Number of diversity, equity, and inclusion training programs for faculty and staff (ODI, DR)
+Number of Student Life student employees participating in diversity, equity, and inclusion training programs (division-wide) 96 95

 ENVIRONMENT